kpeeters/gaindrive/README.md

 # GainDrive

-GainDrive is a Subsonic-compatible music server along with an embedded web player and native Android and iOS clients.
+GainDrive is a Subsonic-compatible audio and video server along with an embedded web player and native Android and iOS clients.
 The server and clients support most of the Subsonic protocol, along with some OpenSubsonic extensions.
 Key server features include:

   * Single binary (about 10MB), written in modern C++,
   * Music catalogue stored in SQLite3 database,